nanomq/nanomq/docs/en_US/quick-start/quick-start.md

 - Enter the message payload you want to send, for instance, "Hello NanoMQ".
 - Click on publish icon.

-A message will appear in the dialog box area, indicating the message is successfully published to the NanoMQ broker.
+A message will appear in the dialog box area, indicating the message is successfully published to the NanoMQ broker and forwarded to the subscribed topic.

-### Subscribe to a Topic

-On the **Connections** page, Click on the **+ New Subscription** button, then act as follows:

-- Enter the topic you want to subscribe to, in this case, `test/topic`.
-For the rest, you can keep the default setting.
-- Click on **Confirm**.

-You should now receive any message that is published to this topic.
-The message you published should now appear in the dialog box area.

 <img src="./assets/mqttx.png" alt="Pub/Sub" style="zoom:50%;" />